 Slow Cooker Project

-The Slow Cooker Project begins in January 2022, when we know that household budgets are tight and family fuel bills peak in the colder months.
+Our pilot Slow Cooker Project launched in January 2022 to support BS13 households eat well during the winter months when budgets are tight and family fuel bills peak .

-We’re working with 10 families who’ll be experimenting with new recipes and seasonal ingredients, and using slow cookers to save on energy bills.
+We worked with 10 families who be experimented with new recipes and seasonal ingredients, and using slow cookers to save on energy bills.

 Heart of BS13 Mobile Shop

 In March 2022 we’ll be launching the Heart of BS13 mobile shop.
 Last year 2021 we raised over 10k to develop a shop on wheels, that will sell a combination of ready-made, high quality meals from our Heart of BS13 kitchen plus fresh fruit, veg and other staples like bread, milk, dairy, eggs and meat.

 We’ll be stocking and selling good quality, healthy food and locally grown produce to people in BS13, whatever their income.

 Our riders will be delivering on regular rounds to streets in Hartcliffe and Withywood – similar to the butcher or fruit and veg vans that used to make weekly visits to neighbourhoods.

 As we head further into Spring, we know that the Easter holidays followed by Summer holidays prove to be a tough time for families – and so we will continue to provide free meals through our food service whilst working in partnership again with Bristol City Council and Feeding Bristol to cook up to 2000 meals for children who’s nutritional intake and quantity of food is significantly compromised during the school holidays.